 We're hearing it from their own words, from the text messages, from the emails, from the evidence in the documents, which they changed.

-So I think Kalstrom, who's who's a brilliant man, nailed it right on the head, and he knows exactly what he's talking about.
+So I think Kalstrom, who's a brilliant man, nailed it right on the head, and he knows exactly what he's talking about.

 And this is the reason why a second special counsel is so necessary.